threatgrid/ctia/doc/migration.md

 # migration steps
  - as the migration task copies indexes, make sure you have enough disk space before launching it.
  - keep current ctia ES properties: host, port, transport and current store indices.
+ - modify alias and rollover conditions according to the need of future indices.
+Note that only `max_docs` rollover condition will be considered during migration.
  - if possible, stop any processes that push data into CTIA.
  - launch migration task while your CTIA instance keep running.
 You can launch parallel migrations for different stores.
  - stop CTIA.